Friday, October 18, 2013

 Hugo is about things and people who are forgotten and rediscovered (the story concerns an orphaned boy who endeavors to repair an automaton his dad was working on before he died).
 And it's centered around one of film's great innovators, the father of special effects if you will, George Méliès – which is why if ever there was a picture that should have been filmed in 3D, using every FX trick in the book, it's Hugo.
 The movie is a love letter to the magic of motion pictures and to the people who make dreams come alive (and used every invention at their disposal to do so)

-The 3D is remarkable, not only for the depth of field, but also for those scenes that mirror silent film techniques (a character falls and you see footsteps above her, as in Hitchcock's The Lodger) as well as modern flourishes, such as a beautiful moment where papers spin around our young lead actors.
+The 3D is remarkable, not only for the depth of field, but also for those scenes that mirror silent film techniques (a character falls, and you see footsteps above her, as in Hitchcock's The Lodger) as well as modern flourishes, such as a beautiful moment where papers spin around our young lead actors.
 Scorsese also has fun with it, especially with close-ups (as in a scene in a bathtub).
 I'd add, that much like Herzog with Cave of Forgotten Dreams, Martin didn't use it as a gimmick, but as an essential piece of the filmmaking puzzle.
 And I'm selecting Hugo as a theatrical 3D feature, my first under that criterion.
 The effect was woven into the production and was as key to the storytelling process as score, editing, lighting, and so forth.
 (For me, it's just not the same watching at home in 2D).

 Anyhoo -- Performances are strong, direction and Oscar-winning cinematography from Robert Richardson is without peer - and I like that the movie isn’t cynical.
 It's a good family film with a good heart.
 In one scene, after Hugo takes his young friend Isabelle to see her first motion picture, she later thanks him and adds...
 "It was a gift."
 That sums up this movie and the film going experience in total, perfectly.